-- · Oil, coolant and fuel leakage
+- Oil, coolant, and fuel leakage

 - Blocked vents

 - Loose or missing hardware

-- Loose or broken electrical connections.
+- · Loose or broken electrical connections

 Inspect the fan belt for cracks, fraying, or stretching.
-Verify the belt is properly seated in the pulley grooves.
+Verify the belt is correctly seated in the pulley grooves.
 Replace the belt according to the manufacturer's recommendations.